bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018/README.md

 2. The file displayed is the json encoding of the Table I data, "Task Set Used by Existing Work".

-3. To execute this task set for runtime comparison, see Element #5: Runtime Comparison of Different Algorithms - Table III.a
+3. To execute this task set for runtime comparison, see Element No.5: Runtime Comparison of Different Algorithms - Table III.a

-### Element #4: A More General Task Set (Task Set #2) - Table II
+### Element No.4 - A More General Task Set - Task Set 2 - Table II

 1. Navigate to the root folder of the cloned repository (the desktop folder if using the OVA) and, in the terminal, __enter__: